forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 ## The Presentation Component

 Below is the `UserInfoView`, a simple component that renders a little piece of UI with the users name, email address, and button to logout.
-A `Sidebar` component needs to render this information, but in order to do so it must first load the user data.
+The demo components needs to load and render this information.

 **src/components/UserInfo.tsx**